 Academy for Educational Development for the Institute of Medicine.
 2012

 Health Literacy: A Prescription to End Confusion (Video, 3:27)

 Health Literacy and Cultural Competency.
 (Video, 3:20)

 This video gives an illustration of the problem of low health literacy, combining interviews with actual patients, commentary from practicing physicians, and health communication statistics.
-Can be viewed from the website.
+2011

-Health Literacy for Student Healthcare Professionals: A Tool for Better Health Outcomes (Video, 5:08)
+Health Literacy for Healthcare Professionals: A Tool for Better Health Outcomes (Video, 5:08)

 This video was created by 5 student Occupational Therapists at University of Manitoba to be used as an advocacy tool in order to provide student healthcare professionals information that would assist in ensuring better outcomes for clients.
 2014.

 Health Literacy: Learning is the best medicine (Video, 9:19)